rhertzog/distro-tracker/docs/admin/repositories.rst

 With the admin web interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To access the admin web interface, you will first need to create an
+account:

+   $ ./manage.py createsuperuser

-The repositories can be configured from the admin web interface which
+You should now be able to configure the repositories from the admin web
-is accessible as “/admin/” in the package tracker website.
-Make sure that
+interface, which is accessible as “/admin/” in the package tracker
+website.

-you create repositories with "sources" enabled as almost everything is based
+Make sure that you create repositories with "sources" enabled as almost
-on source packages.
+everything is based on source packages, and do not forget to check the
+"default repository" checkbox for one of the repositories you just
+added.

 With a fixture
 ~~~~~~~~~~~~~~